bioconnector/workshops/handouts/r-stats-exercises.md

     c.
 Show the proportions of diabetics and nondiabetics, separately, who are physically active or not.
     d.
 Is this relationship significant?
     e.
 Create a mosaic plot to visualize the relationship.
 2. Model the same association in a logistic regression framework to assess the risk of diabetes using physical activity as a predictor.
-First, make Diabetes a factor variable:
-    ```r
-    nha$Diabetes <- factor(nha$Diabetes)
-    ```
     a.
 Fit a model with just physical activity as a predictor, and display a model summary.
     b.
 Add gender to the model, and show a summary.
     c.
 Continue adding weight and age to the model.
 What happens to the gender association?